Awilum/awilum/README.md

 ▣ [**Mentor** · Solvery.io · Part-time · Oct 2022 - Present](https://solvery.io/ru/mentor/awilum)

-Assisting young professionals in refining their programming abilities and achieving their goals in the IT industry.Assisting young professionals in refining their programming abilities and achieving their goals in the IT industry.
+Assisting young professionals in refining their programming abilities and achieving their goals in the IT industry.

 **Skills:** Mentoring · Teaching